Center for Collaborative Research and Statistical Consulting

 - Graduate Students are encouraged to come to the center with their advisor during the planning stages of their research.
 University Administrators can be advised and assisted with their projects.

 - Off-campus clients are invited to use services as well.
-There are hourly charges that will be determined with the director.
+Hourly charges apply.

 What services are offered?